sakshi1717/Custom-Object-Detection-Using-Darkflow-Simplified-/README.md

   - Training
   - Predicting
 # Setting up for installing tensorflow-gpu (skip if you already have)

    This step is the most time taking step as during this step anyone can face lot of errors.So I will try my best to give you steps so that    you will not encounter any error.
+   Note -- Install all the package and dependencies version same as give below to avoid any error.

    - First of all check your GPU is compatible with CUDA or not ?